 Migrant Status: WISEdata

-To confirm migrant status or verify a Certificate of Eligibility (COE), please contact the Wisconsin Migrant Education Program staff at (608) 266-9629.
-See the federal definition of "migratory child" as contained in the ESSA sec.1309 (2) for a more complete version of this definition.
+If you are still unsure, you can verify a federal certification of eligibility by contacting the Wisconsin Migrant Education Program staff at (608) 266-9629.
+See the federal definition of "migratory child" as contained in the ESSA sec.1309 (2).
+Refer to the Non-Regulatory Guidance document Chapters II and III for a more complete version of this definition.

 USES: This data element is used for disaggregated reporting of statewide assessment data, dropouts, and high school completers as required by the U.S. Department of Education.

 FAQS, Details, and Points to Note

 - Certified Eligibility: Multiple children in a household can be certified and may be attending different schools within the district.

 - This Certificate of Eligibility format was updated July 1, 2017, to comply with the new ESSA law

 - Potential Migrant Student: If you suspect that a student should have a migrant status but does not yet have a federal certification record, the family must have an interview with a state migrant recruiter.
 Please contact DPI Migrant staff at (608) 266-9629 for more information about identifying a migrant student and the process of obtaining certification.